 Call to Conference & State Competitive Events Guide

-The full 2017 Call to Conference/State Competitive Event Guide is available here.
+The full 2018-2019 Colorado TSA Call to Conference/State Competitive Event Guide is now available here.

 Chapter and state advisors, parents, and chaperones are responsible for seeing that all TSA student members wear TSA competition, general session, or casual attire as occasions may require.
 Official TSA attire may be purchased online via the SHOP tab on the TSA website at www.tsaweb.org.
 TSA competition, general session, and casual attire are considered appropriate dress for conference activities and public appearances.
 Since adults (advisors, parents, and guests) serve as role models at TSA conferences and activities, they are expected to dress appropriately for all TSA occasions they attend.
 Students must adhere to the TSA dress code requirements as listed below.